On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 April 06, 2022

-The 11th Asia Partnership Conference of Pharmaceutical Associations; Asia Partnership Conference of Pharmaceutical Associations (APAC) was held on April 5, 2022.
+The 11th Asia Partnership Conference of Pharmaceutical Associations (APAC) was held on April 5, 2022.

 The theme of the 11th APAC was "Building a Platform to Deliver Valuable Innovations to the People of Asia for the Next Decade of APAC" in order to realize the mission of "Delivering Innovative Medicines to the People of Asia in a Rapid and Efficient Manner".
 The conference was held as a web conference with the participation of not only pharmaceutical organization representatives but also regulatory officials and academia from Asian countries and regions, including Japan.

-Following the keynote speech by President of IFPMA and President Yasuhiro Fujiwara of PMDA, five sessions were held on "Drug Discovery Collaboration," "Regulations and Licensing," "Electronic Labeling of Drug Information," "MQS," and "aUHC," with a special speech by Mr. Takemi, the WHO-UHC Goodwill Ambassador, from the House of Councilors.
-The session concluded with a special lecture by Mr. Takemi, a member of the House of Councillors, a WHO-UHC Goodwill Ambassador, followed by lively discussions and proposals.
+Following the keynote speech by IFPMA President and PMDA Chief Executive Yasuhiro Fujiwara, five sessions were held on "Drug Discovery Collaboration," "Regulations and Licensing," "Electronic Labeling," "MQS," and "aUHC," with a special speech by WHO-UHC Goodwill Ambassador Mr. Takemi The session concluded with a special lecture by Mr. Takemi, a member of the House of Councillors, a WHO-UHC Goodwill Ambassador, followed by lively discussions and proposals.

 The following is a summary of this year's agreement.

-Based on this agreement, JIPMA will continue to cooperate and collaborate with pharmaceutical organizations, government agencies, regulatory authorities, and academia in Asia, and will make further efforts to resolve various issues in the future.
+Based on this agreement, Japan Pharmaceutical Manufacturers Association will continue to cooperate and collaborate with Asian pharmaceutical organizations, government agencies, regulatory authorities, and academia, and will make further efforts to resolve various issues.

 IFPMA: International Federation of Pharmaceutical Manufacturers & Associations